qrakhen/periodiq/periodiq/README.md

 **periodiq** comes with just as much rules as really needed, but always keeps them as little as possible.

 Even tho it is based on Electron, **periodiq**'s workflow completely abandons any form of interaction with HTML.
-You are completely detached from the monotonous torture of writing static markup, assigning classes or using complex templating engines.
+You are completely detached from the monotonous torture of writing static markup, assigning CSS classes or using complex templating engines.
 This results in a feeling of freedom and levitation that persists to the last commit and beyond.

 It's just pure & solid JavaScript.
 And some CSS.

-**periodiq** comes with a structured component system, a smart and fully extendable element tree to perfectly fit all the needs for even the most adventurous projects.
+**periodiq** comes with a structured component-like system, a smart and fully extendable element tree to perfectly fit all the needs for even the most adventurous projects.
 It is completely written using ES6 closures like classes, seperated into module files - so you can easily extend **periodiq**'s vast collection of standard built-in elements.
 And all that requires is the creation of one single file - **periodiq** will implement your module on it's own and make it accessible within the framework during run-time.